TheOverfloater/pathos-public/FAQ.md

 Answer:
 You cannot directly move your mod to Pathos from Half-Life 1, as the two engines, while similar, do not support eachother's binaries.
-Also running the GoldSrc client and engine binaries would be a violation of the terms of the Half-Life SDK.
+Also running the GoldSrc client and server binaries would be a violation of the terms of the Half-Life SDK.
 Your only legal option is to take the Pathos server and client binaries, and recode the features you want in your mod.
 You also cannot use any Half-Life 1 content legally in Pathos, so if you do need to